-In a recently published paper, two blood proteins, fibrinogen and serum amyloid (SAA), that signal inflammatory conditions (illness/injury), were evaluated with respect to their potential to
+In a research study, two blood proteins, fibrinogen and serum amyloid (SAA), that signal inflammatory conditions (illness/injury) were evaluated with respect to their potential to

 Scientific article: H. Anhold, et al. A Comparison of Elevated Blood Parameter Values in a